Shane Dawson: Personal life

 Dawson began dating YouTuber Lisa Schwartz in December 2011.
 He came out as bisexual in July 2015 and confirmed that he had separated from Schwartz.
 He began dating YouTuber Ryland Adams in 2016, and they became engaged on March 19, 2019.
 Having previously lived in Calabasas, California, he moved in August 2021 to Colorado, where he and Adams purchased a farm for $2.2 million.

 On January 3, 2023, Dawson and Adams married in Colorado.
+In July of the same year, they announced via Adams's vlog channel that they were expecting twin babies via surrogacy.
+On December 10, 2023, Dawson announced the birth of their twin sons.

 Dawson has discussed his experiences with body dysmorphic disorder.